 The Safety Bicycle

-e bicycle had equal sized wheels, it didn’t throw the rider in front the front-wheel.
-The Safety bicycle had completely replaced the high bicycle by the year 1890.
+Safety bicycle had two equal sized wheels and a chain drive that was attached to its crankshaft and rear wheel.
+Since the bicycle had equal sized wheels, it didn’t throw the rider in front of the bicycle.
+The safety bicycle had completely replaced the high bicycle by the year 1890.

 An improvement to the tires of safety bicycle was made by John Dunlop.
 He invented Pneumatic tires (air filled tires) for bicycles in 1888.
 These tires provided much smoother ride than previously used rubber tires and were less bone shaky.

 These improvements almost changed the shape of bicycles to its present-day shape.
 These bicycles were quite expensive, but their mass production had decreased their price.
 As a result, working-class men could afford it and found it a profitable investment.